akgsons/infra/_pages/careers.md

 permalink: /careers
 ---

 If you are interested in working with us in road construction projects, please email your resume to [akgsons.infra@gmail.com](mailto:akgsons.infra@gmail.com).
+Current open positions are as follows:

+1. B.E. or Diploma in Civil Engineering - Min 5 years experience
+2. Site accountant - Min 5 years experience